ekjl/Awesome-CV/README.md

 ## Changelog
 ### 03/12/2022
 * Moved "Fonts" directory and awesome-cv.cls into cv.tex working directory (Fix \begin document and missing font errors)
+* Changed to 12pt font and letterpaper from A4